A New Approach To Core Stability

 Most core training addresses the big ‘global movement’ muscles.
 While these muscles are important for any dancer, true core strength is more subtle and comes from much deeper within.
 This course addresses how to use true core control; how to train the right muscles and how to apply this to your dancing.

-This book is available both as a downloadable ebook.
+This book is available both as a downloadable ebook or a hard copy manual.

 ALL PRICES ARE IN AUSTRALIAN DOLLARS & ARE INCLUSIVE OF GST